Honestpuck/scriptorium/README.md

 The other important command is `add`.
 So that you can keep everything in sync when you want to add a new script to the system you use `scriptorium add` and it will spring into existence in all three places.

+The file `_scriptorium` is a bash command completion for scriptorium.
+See https://github.com/Honestpuck/apple_complete for instructions on how to install it for your shell.

 ### Work practices

 The remove, rename and up commands do a commit by default at the moment.
 The problem in doing a commit is that the up command relies on changed files not being committed until after up.